BenM96/login/README.md

 # login
-Creating CI for a login in application docker-compose up -d
+To deploy the login application run "docker-compose up -d"